 A Weald frameset running 25c Schwalbe One on an 18.5mm internal rim width.

 Away from simple theories, the real world width of a fitted tyre is affected by two varying factors:

 - Rim Width - the internal width between beads

 - Tyre carcass dimensions - the amount of fabric that makes up the tyre’s body

-Because of these two combining factors, a 25c tyre is rarely 25c (or 25mm in width (as 25c is commonly understood to mean)
+Because of these two combining factors, a 25c tyre is rarely 25mm in width (as 25c is commonly understood to mean)

 For a long time, road rim dimensions were stable at around 17-18mm external and 14-15mm internal.
 In the last few years, these numbers have grown as the science and understanding of wider tyres being faster has become an accepted norm.

 External widths have risen to 23 mm and above, with internal widths coming in at 18mm plus.
 Pretty much every wheel brand has their own ideas on what is optimal, with some rims coming in at over 20mm internally.

 As if varying rim widths weren't enough, it seems that no two tyre manufacturers agree on how wide the carcass needs to be for a given size.
 If you laid two 25c tyres from two brands next to each other, you would expect to see up to 5-8mm difference.
 Some of this comes down to shape.
 A vulcanized tyre doesn't sit in perfect circular shape after inflation and some brands prefer a taller narrower shape.
 Even taking this into account, the additional carcass fabric can give a larger overall dimension in width and height.

 All of this comes together in a world of uncertainty that makes it complicated for both frame manufacturers and the cyclist who simply wants to know what size tyres can fit on their bike.